devappd/emscripten-sdk-npm/readme.md

 npm install --emsdk='/your/install/path' --save-dev emsdk-npm
 ```

-The `--emsdk` switch allows you to specify your own install path for `emsdk`.
-This path is saved to your `npmrc` user config.
-If this is not specified, `emsdk` will be installed into your `node_modules`.
+Use the `--emsdk` switch to specify your own install path for the Emscripten SDK.
+This path is saved to your `npmrc` user config and is referred to every time this package is installed.

-This package warns you if there's no configured install path.
-You should specify one to save disk space across modules.
-In addition, if the install path is longer than 85 characters on Windows, `emsdk` installation will fail.
+You should specify your own path in order to save disk space.
+This package may be duplicated across multiple `node_modules` folders and the EMSDK will be installed into each one if you do not specify your own path.

+In addition, if you are running on Windows, this package will warn you that EMSDK installation will fail if your install path is longer than 85 characters.
+This is a certainty when installing globally with `-g`.

-You may also specify an install path as follows:
+In addition to the above switch, you may specify an install path via this command:

 ```sh
 npm config set emsdk "/your/install/path"